NERVE FIBERS IN YOUR SKIN CAN TELL A DEEPER STORY ABOUT YOUR HEALTH

 What happens if the Syn-One Test is not covered under my insurance?

-CND will confirm your reimbursement status by conducting a pre-authorization of your insurance benefits.
+CND will confirm your reimbursement status by conducting a verification of your insurance benefits.
 If limited or no coverage exists, CND may be able to offer a “Patient Prompt Pay” option for you before the test is run.
-CND would then accept payment by credit card over the phone or through our website.
+CND offers self-pay options.
+Payment can be made on our website here.
+Also, CND accepts Care Credit and participates in several of their program options, some of which may align with your financial needs.

 How is my “out-of-pocket” (OOP) obligation determined?

-If you are submitting authorization for coverage to your insurance company, we offer personalized verification of insurance coverage.
-Typically, your OOP is the deductible, co-pay, or co-insurance amount as indicated by your health plan.
-CND will provide you with an estimate of the patient responsibility to the specific insurer’s contracted rates, in addition to your personal insurance.
+If you are submitting authorization to your insurance company, we offer personalized verification of insurance coverage.
+Typically, your “out of pocket” (OOP) is the deductible, co-pay, or co-insurance amount as indicated by your health plan.
+CND will provide you with an estimate of the patient responsibility to the specific insurer’s reimbursement rates, in addition to your personal insurance.

 How do I speak to someone at CND Life Sciences for billing questions?